Cosmologies with a magnetic field, dust, and Lambda: The ansatz and Einstein equations

 We begin from the general metric of Bianchi type III with $\Lambda$, following \cite{MacCallum_et_al} (which only dealt with vacuum solutions) and also the general metric of (14.13) in \cite{Stephani_Kramer_MacCallum_Hoenselaers_Herlt_2003} but see also section 12.3.1 in \cite{Griffiths+Podolsky}:

 with $X(\proper_time_coord)$ and $Y(\proper_time_coord)$ arbitrary functions.
 The time coordinate $\proper_time_coord$ (the proper time of comoving observers), the spatial coordinate $x$, and the function $Y(\proper_time_coord)$ have the dimension of length while the coordinates $\first_coord$ and $\second_coord$ and the function $X(\proper_time_coord)$ are dimensionless.
 The metric is of Petrov type D. We seek a general solution involving a pressureless fluid, i.e. dust, which is static in the above coordinate system, and an electromagnetic field.
-To simplify our equations so as to be able to find an exact solution, we assume a magnetic field aligned with the axis spanned by the coordinate $x$.
-The sourceless Maxwell equations then force a simple form of the electromagnetic field tensor
+To simplify our equations so as to be able to find an exact solution, we assume a magnetic field aligned with the axis spanned by the coordinate $x$ with only the $F_{yz} = - F_{zy}$ components non-vanishing in the field tensor.
+The sourceless Maxwell equations